thrushd/Adroit-Motion-DC/README.md

 [Email list](https://goo.gl/forms/3taDReKKCc0vywla2 "Click this too") for updates (I promise not to bug you).

 To Do:
-- Position control (direction reversing)
+- Position control (Needs fine tuning)
+  - How to control max speeds
 - Serial communication interface for testing
   - Serial protocol for realzies
 - Homing
+- CAN interface
+- Figure out movement protocols (gcode parsing?)
 - Other stuff I am forgetting